Man, 29, rides bus to high school, charged with trespassing

 After he walked into the high school with other students, a teacher stopped him and took him to the office and police were called, Atkins said.

-He said school officials followed all safety protocols but that a safety team would be meeting to address additional security protocols.
+He said school officials followed all safety protocols but that a safety team would meet to address additional security protocols.

+“It is not uncommon for the substitute not to know any of the students.
+It was the most unique situation we have ever seen."

 It wasn’t immediately clear whether Purkey has an attorney.